delabi/edx-documentation/en_us/shared/glossary/glossary.rst

 **LON-CAPA**

-  The LearningOnline Network with Computer-Assisted Personalized Approach e-learning platform.
+  The Learning Online Network with Computer-Assisted Personalized Approach e-learning platform.
 The structure of CAPA problem types in the edX platform is based on the `LON-CAPA`_ assessment system, although they are not compatible.